MaximumADHD/Roblox_0.3.368.0/README.md

 # Content Disclaimer #

 Some of the files here are not the authentic original files, this is just an approximate reconstruction from files we do have.
-The executable is authentic, but files in the content folder and ReflectionMetadata may not be 100% accurate to what was in the client as of March 2007.
+The executable is authentic, but some files present in the client folder (i.e. `ReflectionMetadata.xml` and the `content` folder), may not be 100% accurate to what was in the client as of March 2007.
+We are continuously working to get it as close as possible.

 # WARNING: DO NOT CONNECT TO UNTRUSTED SERVERS #